 The exception is if you’re a dedicated invader, then you’re going to want to consider some weapons that have a PvP slant of sorts, and can get you kills from a long distance without having to put yourself in a 4v1 scenario potentially up close.

-For our list of the best Gambit weapons we’re mostly going to look at exotics that particularly shine in the various parts of a Gambit match and a highlight just a few very noteworthy legendary weapons.
+For our list of the best Gambit weapons, we’re mostly going to look at exotics that particularly shine in the various parts of a Gambit match and highlight just a few very noteworthy legendary weapons.

 - Bad Juju (Exotic, Pulse Rifle, Kinetic)